hannal7626/apcsa-freedom-project/tool/learning-log.md

 Now, I am going to continue the weather app.

-Using the API call for longitude and latitude
+Using the API call for longitude and latitude, I can paste that in my new WeatherManager file and in that link, I could change specific values to variables that I made on my file.

 <!--Next week => https://edabit.com/challenges/swift#! begin on making a to-do list-->